AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-data-mesh-after-hype.md

 ## The Self-Serve Platform: The Hard Part

-Data mesh's least-examined principle—and the one that most implementations underinvest in—is the self-serve platform.
+Data mesh's least-examined principle, and the one that most implementations underinvest in, is the self-serve platform.
 For domain ownership to work without requiring each domain to have full-stack data engineering expertise, the platform must make it easy to:

 - Ingest data from common sources (Salesforce, Postgres, Kafka) without writing Spark jobs
 - Transform data using SQL with managed orchestration (dbt on Airflow)